 The best spots for families to find fall colors in Seattle are closer than you think

-Can you feel it in the air?
-Fall is almost here!
-And that means some of our favorite family activities are just around the corner: rooting for the Seahawks, sipping apple cider, visiting pumpkin patches, and making our way through corn mazes when we’re done.
-We’re also on the cusp of a foliage fireworks explosion in reds, oranges, and golds that only come out for a few weeks each year.
-Now’s the time to make your plans to see fall colors in Seattle with the kids and maybe book a fall mini session while you’re at it.
+Can you feel the crisp, cool breeze coming in the air?
+Fall is right around the corner.
+And that means some of our favorite family activities are starting to up the family calendar: rooting for the Seahawks, sipping apple cider, visiting pumpkin patches, and making our way through corn mazes when we’re done.
+We’re also on the cusp of a foliage fireworks explosion in Seattle with reds, oranges, and golds that only come out for a few weeks each year.
+The fall foliage views are spectacular, and the family fun lasts all season long.
+The gorgeous fall colors in Seattle are not to be missed.
+Now’s the time to plan to see fall colors in Seattle with the kids and book a fall mini-session while you’re at it.

 1. Kubota Garden

-The hidden jewel of Rainier Beach, Kubota Garden is the loveliest way for families in south Seattle to enjoy the fall colors.
-Japanese maples are the marquee star of this autumn show, and Kubota Garden has over 140 different varieties.
+The hidden jewel of Rainier Beach, Kubota Garden, is the loveliest way for families in south Seattle to enjoy the fall colors.
+Japanese maples are the marquee star of this autumn show, and Kubota Garden has over 140 varieties.
 Kids will love the hidden waterfall and fish pond, and you’ll appreciate the easy (free) parking and relaxed vibe.
 Kubota Garden is free to all, from sunrise to sunset, every day of the year.
-Download the self-guided tour map to your phone before you go or just free-form explore when you get there.
+Download the self-guided tour map to your phone before you go, or free-form explore when you get there.

 9817 55th Ave.
 S.